luisflarota/luisflarota.github.io/_posts/2019-3-21-Blasting.md

 - <ins>Build the rock parameters tab </ins>.
 Even though it might be just a number, it would be easier to replicate the process of getting it.
 - <ins>Research on how to show the explosives data in a table format</ins>.
-- <ins>Get a binary file to execute the scripts</ins> Might be easier to download and run the app with one click
+- <ins>Get a binary file to execute the scripts.</ins> Might be easier to download and run the app with one click.

 ---